tu-nguyen/razer-mouse-battery-notify/README.md

 ## Credit

+This is a fork of [hsutungyu/razer-mouse-battery-windows:main](https://github.com/hsutungyu/razer-mouse-battery-windows)

-This script is written by looking into [OpenRazer](https://github.com/openrazer/openrazer), a GNU/Linux driver for controlling razer devices.<br>
+In their credit they mentioned that this script was written by looking into [OpenRazer](https://github.com/openrazer/openrazer), a GNU/Linux driver for controlling razer devices.<br>
-Also, I have referenced the [blog post](https://rsmith.home.xs4all.nl/hardware/setting-the-razer-ornata-chroma-color-from-userspace.html) and the [script](https://github.com/rsmith-nl/scripts/blob/main/set-ornata-chroma-rgb.py) by Roland Smith in the process of writing this script.
+Also, they referenced the [blog post](https://rsmith.home.xs4all.nl/hardware/setting-the-razer-ornata-chroma-color-from-userspace.html) and the [script](https://github.com/rsmith-nl/scripts/blob/main/set-ornata-chroma-rgb.py) by Roland Smith in the process of writing this script.

 ## How to adapt the Python script for your Razer device